IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 ## Don't use deprecated libraries/frameworks with widely knows vulnerabilities

-Using deprecated libraries with with widely knows vulnerabilities it's almost like asking to be hacked, hoping that hackers will not find out that your website's library or framework has known vulnerabilities is not a good strategy.
-Making a habit of inspecting the libary versions and if it has vulnerabilities can be life saving to your application.
+Using deprecated libraries with with widely knows vulnerabilities it's almost like asking to be hacked(seriously don't use jquery 1), hoping that hackers will not find out that your website's library or framework has known vulnerabilities is not a good strategy.
+Making a habit of inspecting the libary versions(if you're using github you turn on notifications for vulnerabilities in libraries) and if it has vulnerabilities can be life saving to your application and consequently to your business.

 ## Inspect frameworks or libraries before deploying to production or using it

-Sometimes the libraries might not be deprecated or have know vulnerabilities because no one can understand the code behind it but, it always better to be safe than sorry, when house builders look for tools to aid them in their work they don't choose the lastest fanciest tool that only a hanful of cratsman use, they always in search for tools that stood the test of time, and that's what I think developers should do, use tools that many developers have tried and didn't not find any intersting code, I also think that from time to time you should check what code is in your library
+Sometimes the libraries might not be deprecated or have known vulnerabilities but, it always better to be safe than sorry, when house builders look for tools to aid them in their work they don't choose the lastest fanciest tools that only a hanful of cratsman use, they always in search for tools that stood the test of time, and that's what I think developers should do, use tools that many developers have tried and didn't not find any tricky or malintentioned code, I also think that from time to time you should check what code is in your library

 ## Don't send sensitive data using get requests

+One of restful apis guides is that we should not mutate data using GET requests, that's a good rule to follow, because asides making an API restful it can also make it safe.
 Suppose we have the following form for getting users payment credit card number and CVC for issuing a payment to a service your application.